burrrata/cryptoeconomics.study_rust_edition/src/ch3/chapter_summary.md

     }

     // This function creates a proof that authorizes the state transition
-    // This is a variation of PoW that's easy enough that it runs in the Rust Playground
+    // This can be as complex as desired such as in a PoW setting
+    // Or it can simply hash the publicly announced validator address like
+    // it does here :)
-    // You could change the logic of this function to satisfy PoS or PoA as well. pub fn proof(state: &State) -> String {
+    pub fn proof(state: &State) -> String {

         let hash = Hash::hash(&state.stf.validator);